Xilinx/VMC_Help/HDL/tdd/README.md

 # Time Division Demultiplexer

-The Xilinx Time Division Demultiplexer block accepts input serially and presents it to multiple outputs at a slower rate.
+The Time Division Demultiplexer block accepts input serially and presents it to multiple outputs at a slower rate.

 ![](./Images/block.png)

+## Description
-## Block Interface
+### Block Interface

 The block has one data input port and a user-configurable number of data outputs, ranging from 1 to 32.
 The data output ports have the same